Dividends, Dividends, Dividends

 It is similar with respect to dividend growth investing in high-yielding companies where for a stock investor to hold a particular stock that is somewhat risky with respect the payout, they demand a higher yield, and that's why you see companies with higher yields have a greater likelihood of cutting those dividends because the market is assessing the risk regarding the payout and demanding a higher yield (lower stock price) in order to take on that particular risk.

 The third point that I think is worth highlighting is the origination of the dividend, and that could come from three particular sources.
 The first is free cash flows -- this is cash flow from operations, which is driven in part by net income (earnings), and then of course the working capital changes that lead into cash flow from operations, less capital expenditures, both growth and maintenance “capex” to propel future cash flow from operations and earnings.
 Cash flow from operations less capital expenditures is going to be free cash flows, that which a business has left over after investing into its business to continue that earnings trajectory.
 So that's one source where cash can come from the company in terms of the paying a dividend.

 So, these particular dynamics in terms of the origination of the dividend -- free cash flow, the net balance sheet, access to the debt and capital markets -- roll into the Dividend Cushion ratio.
-This ratio helps us assess the safety of a particular dividend, and the higher the ratio above 1, the “safer” the company's dividend assuming that it does have access to capital markets.
+This ratio helps us assess the strength of a particular dividend, and the higher the ratio above 1, the more durable the company's dividend assuming ongoing access to capital markets.